-- 4. For your appliance to access the internet define a nameserver using lower case alphanumeric characters. - a.
+4. For your appliance to access the internet define a nameserver using lower case alphanumeric characters.

+This step must be performed prior to See Deploying Votiro Cloud a.
 To open the resolv config file with an editor, use the following command: